Generative Spoken Dialogue Language Modeling: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have presented dGSLM, the first model for spoken dialogue generation trained from raw audio.
 This model has been shown to reproduce naturalistic intelligible speech, while trained on only 2k hours of audio from telephone conversations.
-Informal inspection of the generated samples\footnote{\url{https://speechbot.github.io/dgslm}} shows that it is able to reproduce non-verbal vocalizations (laughter, backchannels).
+Informal inspection of the generated samples \textsuperscript{\ref{demowebsite}} shows that it is able to reproduce non-verbal vocalizations (laughter, backchannels).
 Detailed analysis of the turn-taking events show that the model is able to reproduce accurate synchronization including distribution and duration of turn-taking events like IPU, gaps, pauses and overlaps.
 In particular, it is able to reproduce the rather puzzling observation that inter-turn pauses tend to be on average longer than between turn gaps, suggesting the pauses alone are not a sufficient signal to indicate a change of turn.

-This paves the way for the construction of more naturalistic human-machine dialogue systems.
+Although the model lacks the ability to produce semantically coherent speech, it paves the way for the construction of more naturalistic human-machine dialogue systems.
 The logic and timing of turn-taking which has been up to now very difficult to model artificially emerges naturally from our system, while it is clearly not yet able to process speech at a deep semantic level.
 This indicates that a model that correctly predicts synchronization between turns can be learned from relatively a small amount of data.
 This is surprising given that one major paralinguistic information, intonation, was not explicitely encoded in the input (or the output) of the system.
 Further work incorporating pitch \cite{Kharitonov2021pgslm} could potentially improve the current results.
-More fine-grained analysis of the synchronization between turns, such as the modulation of gaps by dialogue states, will have to await progress in modeling higher linguistic levels of information from raw audio.
+Results from the cascaded system also suggest that either using larger linguistic units (like BPE) from raw audio \cite{borsos22_audiolm} or combining our model with text-based models would create systems which could generate more natural and meaningful conversations.

 \makeatletter {A\arabic{equation}} {A\arabic{figure}} {A\arabic{table}} [1]{[A#1]} [1]{A#1}